Archive

 Me, I got my B.A. in Literature, Theory and Criticism, and went on to be an equity partner and/or principal in a whole string of startups, with combined values totaling tens of millions of dollars.
 Did that degree help me do that?
 I have absolutely no idea.
 I do know that it’s what I wanted to do at that time — what I’d work at day and night because I was fascinated by the subject.
 (Even though I had absolutely no intention, at any time in my life, of becoming a teacher or a professor.)

 And that interest has continued, greatly enriching my life ever since.
 Viz.
-(Competing for the most-life-enriching prize is what I call my pre-graduate degree, which I took in downhill skiing — paid for by loading chairlifts in Very Cold Weather for two winters at low wages, and by the opportunity cost of not doing something more remunerative and/or career-enhancing.)
+(Competing for the most life-enriching prize is what I call my pre-graduate degree, which I took in downhill skiing — paid for by loading chairlifts in Very Cold Weather for two winters at low wages, and by the opportunity cost of not doing something more remunerative and/or career-enhancing.
+Shoulda become an investment banker, right?
+I considered it at the time, it was quite clear where the money was…)

 Wacky?
 Maybe so.
 But when I look at the world around me, the balance of the evidence tells me that our country and our world are better off because he has the freedom and opportunity to do that.
-It’s another aspect of the freedom that our country provides — cultural, institutional, intellectual, psychological — which is among the main reasons — maybe the main reason — that we’re such a remarkably successful country.
+It’s another aspect of the freedom that our country provides — cultural, institutional, intellectual, psychological.
+It’s among the main reasons — maybe the main reason — that we’re such a remarkably successful country.

 On That New York Mosque